banchan86/BonVision_env_dev/docs/articles/basic-workflow.md

 ### Map Stimuli (optional)

-This is where the stimulus is rendered onto a a surface.
-This can be skipped for prototyping.
-Ideally one should use `SphereMapping`.
+This is where 2D stimuli are rendered onto a surface for display in 3D environments using the `SphereMapping` operator.
+More information can be found in the [Display Environments](display-environment-basics.md).
-If `SphereMapping` is used, the Define display section next is necessary

 ### Define Display (optional)

-Here we define the parameters of the display system by adding a `ViewingWindow` (which are windows into the visual environment) and a `DrawViewport` (for configuring 1 or more monitors) node.
+Here we define the parameters of the display system by adding a `ViewingWindow` (which are windows into the visual environment) and a `DrawViewport` (for configuring 1 or more monitors) operator.

 :::workflow
 ![Sphere Mapping](../workflows/overview-map-stimuli-define-display.bonsai)